Do you have a good handle on your content strategy?

 Content Strategy Myth #2: The Fast Fashion Content Mentality

-It may seem strange to equate content to visiting a garage sale, but the analogy isn’t far off.
+It may seem strange to equate content to items at a garage sale, but the analogy isn’t far off.
 Upcycling content isn’t so different from repainting a scuffed table.

 That’s simply not true.

 Instead of opening up a blank document and trying to come up with yet another pithy anecdote, you could be reaching back into the archives and brushing off something you already created.
-In fact, your evergreen content could provide some of the biggest boosts towards hitting your content goals (here are three specific pieces of content you can look at shifting to evergreen).
+Not only is updating old content great for SEO, but your evergreen content could provide some of the biggest boosts towards hitting your content goals (here are three specific pieces of content you can look at shifting to evergreen).

 Attention spans are short.
 I guarantee you, no one will care if you recycle content.
 If anything, your audience may appreciate it.
-And your to-do list certainly will.
+And your to-do list certainly will!
+So, when developing your content strategy, make sure upcycling old content is a part of your plan.

 The next time you’re scratching your head, searching for content ideas, ask yourself these three questions: